engie-group/shaystack/Contibute.md

 ## Use the Makefile to test API locally

-Use the `make start-api` to run the API locally on port 3000 with Flask.
+Use the `make start-api` to run the API locally on port 3000 with Flask and the current parameters.

 You can use [Postman](https://www.postman.com/) and the files `HaystackAPI.postman_collection.json` and `HaystackAPI.postman_environment.json` to test and invoke the local API.